A Visual Representation-guided Framework with Global Affinity for Weakly Supervised Salient Object Detection: Methodology

 \subsection{Framework}

-Our general visual representation-guided framework contains a task-related encoder (TRE), a general visual module (GVM), and an information integration module (IIM), as shown in Fig.~\ref{fig:framework}.
+Our visual representation-guided framework contains a task-related encoder (TRE), a general visual module (GVM), and an information integration module (IIM), as shown in Fig.~\ref{fig:framework}.
 Specifically, TRE is the common encoder that aims to filter irrelevant information and extract essential features to enforce the SOD task.
-GVM primarily employs ViTs~\cite{dosovitskiy2020image} trained by self-supervised learning on a large-scale unlabeled datasets to provide general visual representations, which are like a wide range of human experience, thus helping the model understand the whole image and contextual relevance.
+GVM primarily employs the ViT~\cite{dosovitskiy2020image} trained by self-supervised learning on a large-scale unlabeled datasets to provide general visual representations, which are like a wide range of human experience, thus helping the model understand the whole image and contextual relevance.
 IIM gradually integrates various layers of task-related features and combines them with general visual features in each layers to realize their complementary advantages fully.
 During training, the parameters of ViT are fixed, and it mainly provides general visual features to relieve the difficulty that task-related features cannot catch the contextual affinity of the objects or background in scribble-based SOD task, that is, the scribble label covers only part of the object area, making perceiving the structure of the object difficult for the model.
 Meanwhile, TRE is designed to meet the requirements of the SOD task.
 Task-related features with various resolutions can compensate for the low resolution of the general visual features and guide the model to produce refined segmenting results.
 During training, our proposed GSA loss is applied with LSC loss, the saliency structure consistency (SSC) loss~\cite{yu2021structure}, and the partial cross entropy loss as the dominant loss to guide the model.
-Simultaneously, we implement an auxiliary loss, which consists of the GSA loss, the LSC loss and the partial cross entropy loss on each substage of IIM to supervise the intermediate predictions.
+Simultaneously, we implement an auxiliary loss, which consists of the GSA loss, the LSC loss, and the partial cross entropy loss on each substage of IIM to supervise the intermediate predictions.

-\paragraph{Task-related Encoder (TRE)} TRE utilizes ResNet-50\cite{he2016deep} pretrained on the ImageNet~\cite{deng2009imagenet} as the backbone, which can export multi-scale features with abundant information.
+\paragraph{Task-related Encoder} TRE utilizes the encoder of SCWSSOD with backbone of ResNet-50\cite{he2016deep} pretrained on the ImageNet~\cite{deng2009imagenet} as the network structure, which can export multi-scale features with abundant information.
 It is composed of a head convolution and four residual layers.
 We select output features of four residual layers as final task-related features to feed into information integration module.